acm-ndsu/Byte-le-2024/docs/source/server.rst

 Stats
 -----

-To view your stats for the latest submission, type
+To view your stats for the latest submission, type one of the following:

 .. code-block::

     python launcher.pyz client stats
     python launcher.pyz c s

-to view them.
 Your stats will continue to change until all games are completed.

 If you desire to see all of your submissions, type